poketch/Foundry/Ghostwheel/v11/misc/README.md

 ### Usage
 Requires: [Effect Macro](https://foundryvtt.com/packages/effectmacro)
 Add the Feature to sheet and roll the item.
 It will apply two effects, one of them (usually the second) does nothing and can be deleted.

+# Generic Template Macro For AeE DoT

+### Description
+This is a generic macro for usage with [Template Macro](https://foundryvtt.com/packages/templatemacro), it's made to reproduce the effects of `Create Bonfire` but in a generalized way so that it works with any item type.